 The example version already contains the tours, trips, and activity executions for all persons from the survey data read in the previous step.
 Just like in the usual 4-step models, only the destination and mode choices are missing.
 You can view the data in the corresponding lists.

 The data was read in for the so-called data-based ABM variant.
 Here, the creation of the trip chains is not simulated by choice models, but copied directly from the results of a survey.
-In case the model-based ABM variant is to be calculated, delete all result data by starting the third procedure (run_init_schedules.py) in the Preparation group.
+In case the model-based ABM variant is to be calculated, activate the script procedure run_init_schedules.py in the ABM group and delete all result data.

 In the following groups, skim matrices are calculated, which are required for the destination and mode choice models.
 For this purpose, the respective demand segments are calculated in advance.
 For the Walk and Bike demand segments, the demand does not play a role, as they are calculated according to the best path.
 However, all connectors are to be used according to their weight, which is why an assignment of a dummy demand is necessary.